nicole-numfocus/pandas-czi/proposal.md

 Pandas is a large library with many users.
 We have many open issues (about 3,000) and Pull Requests (about 100).
 Keeping up with the stream of updates is time consuming, but important to the project.
 We would like to fund time dedicated specifically to maintenance.
-This would include

-1. Promptly triaging newly opened issues
-2. Promptly reviewing new pull requests
-3. Ensuring conversations on open issues are progressing
-4. Ensuring that Pull Requests are not going stale and being abandoned
-5. Periodically the issue backlog to find and close issues that are duplicates or no longer relevant

 By dedicating time specifically to maintenance we hope to reduce the open issue backlog.
 This should also make pandas easier to contribute to, hopefully increasing the growth rate of new contributors to the project.

+We expect to see the number of open issues and pull requests decline.

 ## Extension Types